Giovanni Battista Guarini: Work and influence

+Il pastor fido

 His most notable work, Il pastor fido, had its first dramatic representation in honor of the nuptials of the Duke of Savoy and Catalina Michaela of Austria in 1585 (published in 1590 in Venice; 20th rev. ed., 1602, Venice; Eng. trans.
 The Faithful Shepherd, 1647).
 This play, a pastoral tragicomedy about the loves and fates of shepherds and hunters, polished in style, was translated into many languages and became popular during the 17th century.
+Il pastor fido marks the culmination of the pastoral poetry of the Italian Renaissance.
 It set the pattern for a code of refinement and gallantry that lasted until the late 18th century.

+Guarini's treatises, Il Verato (1588) and Il Verato secondo (1593), written in defence of his pastoral drama and subsequently reworked in the Compendio della poesia tragicomica (1601), are interesting efforts to justify the legitimacy of the hybrid genre, tragicomedy, which he argued was more in keeping with the aspirations and tastes of the contemporary world than either comedy or tragedy alone.